 Going to do a factory reset but the screen password is unavailable?
 Lighten up!
 This quick guide can help you out with three easy ways to reset a Samsung phone that is locked.
 Read on to learn how to reset your phone without password.

-There are multiple reasons why you want to factory reset a Samsung phone: Get a second-hand phone and want to wipe off all the previous data, have troubles with apps crashing, Samsung frozen screen, other system issues and need to make a fresh start, or need to wipe Samsung phone before selling it.
+Factory resetting a phone helps you to clear data & settings, fix system glitches, reset a locked phone, etc. So, there are multiple reasons why you want to factory reset a Samsung phone: Get a second-hand phone and want to wipe off all the previous data, have troubles with apps crashing, Samsung frozen screen, or other system issues, and need to make a fresh start.

 Performing a factory reset on an Android phone is always easy, but what if you were locked out of the phone by a screen password, PIN, or pattern?
-Is there any way to reset Samsung phone without a password?
+This article will show you how to reset the Samsung phone when it is locked or force Samsung to factory reset.

 Step 1.
-Just download DroidKit on your computer.
+Free download DroidKit on your computer.
 Launch it and tap on Screen Unlocker.

 Step 2.
-Connect your locked Samsung and click Start button.
+Connect your locked Samsung and click the Start button.

 Step 4.
 In this interface, select the device brand you need to unlock and continue the process.